autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/converting-utm-to-mgrs-map/index.md

 The conversion process will be started, you should see `Saved <YOUR-MAP-POINTS-SIZE> data points saved to <YOUR-OUTPUT-MAP-PATH>` message on your terminal.
-So, MGRS format pointcloud map saved on your output map directory.
+MGRS format pointcloud map should be saved on your output map directory.